dev-brother/firefox-hardened/README.md

 ### Disclaimer: Use at your own risk.
 Check each entry in user.js before you drop this file into place.
 Settings may have unintended consequences on your user experience.

+## To Undo:

-## Undo: Delete user.js from your profile folder and restart firefox.
+* Delete user.js from your profile folder and restart firefox.

 ## Changes: